apache/incubator-weex-site/source/guide/index.md

 npm start
 ```

-It will start a web server on the `8081` port.
-You can open `http://localhost:8081` to see the render result on the web.
+`npm start` will start a web server on port `8081`.
+Open `http://localhost:8081` in your browser of choice to see the rendered result of your Weex app.
 The source code is located in `src/` folder.
 You can develop it as normal Vue.js project.

 ![Preview](./images/toolkit-preview.png)

-Besides, You can also open `http://localhost:8081/web/preview.html` to preview the rendered result for web in iframe.
+Additionally, you can open `http://localhost:8081/web/preview.html` to preview the rendered result on the web in an iframe.
 You can also scan the QR code generated on the right using the [Weex playground app](/tools/playground.html) then you'll see the rendered result on the mobile device.

 ### Build and Run